puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 database.

-For development, we highly recommended storing your tasks in the filesystem.
+For development, we highly recommended storing your tasks in the file system.
 Details about that can be found under [Razor Tasks](/pe/latest/razor_tasks.markdown).
 Tasks stored in the file system do not need to be created with the `create-task` command.
-It suffices to put their corresponding files {{link to docs about writing tasks}} into the right place somewhere on the `task_path`. {{link to entry in the config reference}}
+It suffices to put their corresponding files into the right place somewhere on the `task_path`.
+See [Writing Task Templates](./razor_objects.html#writing-task-templates) for more information.

 For production setups, it is usually better to store your tasks in the database by using the `create-task` command.
 The body of the `POST` request